Sanctions against Russia put German businesses in a difficult position

 |

-German chancellor candidate vows to reopen Nord Stream pipeline
+German Chancellor's candidate promises to reopen Nord Stream pipeline

 Thanh Hà |

-Germany's far-right party leader Alice Weidel says the Nord Stream pipeline will continue to operate if she comes to power.
+Germany's far-right party leader Alice Weidel said that if she takes power, the Nord Stream pipeline will continue to operate.

 German Chancellor postpones approval of 3 billion euro aid package for Ukraine